DataDog/documentation/content/en/monitors/guide/monitoring-sparse-metrics.md

 ### Metric-based monitor

-Is this a metric, change, anomaly, or other metric-based monitor?
+Is this a metric, change, anomaly, forecast or outlier monitor?
 Adjust the following settings:

 * Under *Advanced options*, select **Do not require** a full window of data for evaluation.
 * Is the data often delayed?
 Consider adding time (in seconds) to the monitor evaluation delay.
 Under *Advanced options* add a value to the **Delay monitor evaluation by X seconds** field.